What is tampico, and why is it better for bike cleaning brushes?

 Why?
-When you're scrubbing the dirt off your bike, you're also invariably picking up mold spores and various other biological oddities, and if you lock those and your brush fibers in an airtight environment with moisture, you'll get mold.
+When you're scrubbing the dirt off your bike, you're also picking up mold spores and various other biological oddities, and if you lock those and your brush fibers in an airtight environment with moisture, you'll get mold.
 This isn't unique to our brushes, and it applies to anything, really, including your dank, muddy kit at the bottom of your race bag.
 If mold happens, it'll wash off, but it's better to just avoid it.

 Our products are available in our online store and at select retailers.

 If you're a shop interested in selling our products, please get in touch.

 What's your warranty policy?

-Our brushes are high-quality and made by folks who have been making brushes for a long, long time.
+Our brushes are high quality and made by folks who have been making brushes for a long, long time.
 They are also a wear item, and lifetime will vary depending on use and treatment.
 In the United States, we will warranty brushes for manufacturing defects for one year after purchase.

 Why does it cost so much to ship an Original Wash Kit?

-When we started, we were distributing kits at local races, so shipping cost didn't factor in too much.
-Once we started picking up steam with long distance sales, though, it obviously became a bigger factor.
+When we started, we were distributing kits at local races, so shipping cost didn't matter much.
+Once we started picking up long distance sales, though, it became a bigger factor.
 That's why we introduced the B.Y.O.B.
 (Bring Your Own Bucket) Wash Kit, which is more compact, less costly to ship, and still provides all the tampico-bristled goodness of the Original.

-Regardless of the product, our shipping charges are reflective of the true cost to ship our products to customers, not a profit center.
-On average, we lose money on shipping.
+Our shipping charges are reflective of the true cost to ship our products to customers, not a profit center.

 What is a service course? / What does service course mean?